 While creating an Airbnb listing, every host should be a bit of a marketer.
 Your strategy should start with identifying your target guest.
 Then you need to define unique selling points that might attract this guest to book with you.

-Although it might be tempting to focus only on the advantages of your rental to stand out among other local Airbnb hosts, you should remain transparent about its downsides.
+Although it might be tempting to focus only on the advantages of your property to stand out among other local Airbnb hosts, you should remain transparent about its downsides.

-Is your property located in a busy tourist area?
+Is your Airbnb property located in a busy tourist area?
 Or is it a part of an older building?
-Make sure to add these characteristics to your Airbnb description.
+Make sure to add these characteristics to your listing description.

 For example, a busy area can be seen as a benefit for some guests who enjoy lively streets and nightlife.
 And vintage fans will enjoy staying at an older property.